TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 They are covered in more detail in the section :ref:`organizing-tests`.

 The final block shows a simple way to run the tests. :func:`unittest.main` provides a command-line interface to the test script.
-When run from the command line, the above script produces an output that looks like this::
+When run kutoka the command line, the above script produces an output that looks like this::

    ...